← Resources

 Do I need a big budget to get private clients in Ontario?

-No. Many practices grow with a solid website, a well-optimised Google Business Profile, and clear messaging.
+No. Many practices get more therapy clients with a solid website, a well-optimised Google Business Profile, and clear messaging.
 Paid ads can accelerate things but aren't required to start.

 How do I stand out when there are so many therapists?